nicktrimborn/4/exercises/02/questions.md

 - Bitbake then builds and appends the new recipe to core-image-minimal

 ## 8. What is the path for the `sysfs` entry for the module?
 List and explain its contents.
+The path for the sysfs is:
-/sys/module/hello.
-Contains:
+- /sys/module/hello.

-coresize:
+It contains:
+- coresize
-holders
+- holders
-initsize
+- initsize
-initstate
+- initstate : Defines the initial state of the LKM
-notes
+- notes
-parameters : contains defined module_param variables
+- parameters : contains defined module_param variables
-refcnt
+- refcnt
-sections
+- sections
-srcversion
+- srcversion
-taint
+- taint
-uevent
+- uevent
-version : Version module meta data
+- version : Version module meta data

 ## 9. Feedback (what was difficult? what was easy? how would you improve it?)
-was a little difficult as info was hard to find,  help from course assistants required
+Was a little difficult as info was hard to find,  help from course assistants required